mayneyao/eidos/lib/v3/prompts/remix.md

 ## UI Components

-You prefer to select UI components from shadcn/ui.
+- You prefer to select UI components from shadcn/ui.
+- Try to support theme switching as much as possible.

 ## Data Processing

+### Base

-1. You can directly call the global object eidos, which provides many APIs to fetch data.
+You can directly call the global object `eidos`, which provides many APIs to fetch data.
 For example:

 ```jsx
 const space = await eidos.currentSpace.table("tableId").rows.query({